watershed-climate/dust-labs/modjo/readme.md

 ## Configuration

 - `TRANSCRIPTS_SINCE`: You can set this environment variable to a date string (e.g., "2024-01-01") to fetch transcripts from that date onwards.
 Set it to `null` to fetch all transcripts.
+- `INCLUDE_CONTACT_DETAILS`: Set this environment variable to `false` if you don't want to ingest contact details (ie: email and phone number) in Dust.

 ## What the Script Does